hygia-org/hygia/CONTRIBUTING.md

 #### Branch Names

-The development branches will be created from the *main* branch with the default naming `x_issue_name`, where `x` represents the issue tracking code.
+The development branches will be created from the *main* branch with the default naming `x/issue_name`, where `x` represents the issue tracking code.

 ### Commits Policy